 In 2012, way before Jade Rollers became the craze; Anna remembered the tool her mother had used and thought it would be the perfect compliment to her beauty line based on Chi.
 Unable to find the quality rollers she had known, she travelled to the source in the province of Liaoning, China where Jade is mined.
 On her voyage Anna found artisans and worked with them to refine and improve the roller for its sturdiness and quality.

-Drop any questions you have in the comment section below and feel free to share any helpful links regarding hair growth.
-I hope you have the chance to visit Ginger Chi in person if you're local to the irl store or online anywhere in the world.
+Drop any questions or useful information about hair growth in the comment section below.
+I hope you have the chance to visit the Ginger Chi online or in person if you're local to NYC.
 If you do I hope you enjoy the lovely experience that I did using the tools and potent botanical serums created by Anna.

 With love, xx Lena